 To characterize the cloud and precipitation structures observed during BACEX, radar reflectivity Z and Doppler velocity Vr are examined in Fig. 11 as the frequency distributions of Z versus Vr.
 Here Z and Vr are measured from the vertically pointing cloud radar during the cloud-base level-leg flights (except for 30 March).
-The Vr is the sum of the hydrometeor fall velocity, Vf (e.g., raindrop) and the air motion, w (Vr = Vf + w), and positive Vr indicates updrafts.
+The radar measures returned signals (Z) of the object that are proportional to D6 and the number concentration of droplets (see eq.
+3) as well as Doppler velocity (Vr) of the target that is moving toward or away from the radar.
+In general, the larger the hydrometer, the stronger Z is measured.
+Precipitating clouds are often Z > -17 to -20 dBz in cloud radars (e.g., Frisch et al., 1995).
+The Vr is the sum of the hydrometeor fall velocity, Vf (e.g., raindrop) and the air motion, w (Vr = Vf + w), and positive Vr indicates updrafts (conventionally, away from the radar).
 In Fig. 11, clouds sampled on 25, 26, 29, 31 March, and 10, 11 April all show similar patterns in Z and Vr.
 On the Vr -Z diagram, frequency distributions are horizontally oriented, indicating a wide range of Vr (-5 to 3 m s-1) and a narrow range of weak Z (-38 dBz ~ -28 dBz).
 In contrast, the second group (22, 24, 30 March, and 7 April) shows Vr and Z that are vertically oriented on the diagram with a relatively narrow range of negative Vr and a wider range of weak to strong Z. In particular, clouds sampled on 22, 24, and 30 March show the maximum frequency of Z stronger than -20 dBz.
 Clouds sampled on 23 March and 5 April show a mix of both types of distributions.
 Clouds with weak Z tend to be non-precipitating.
 In contrast, clouds with a maximum frequency appearing at strong Z (e.g., Z > -20 dBz here, also in Frisch et al., 1995) and negative Vr are generally precipitating (e.g., 22, 24 and 30 March in Fig. 11).
 Clouds sampled on these three days (3/22, 3/24, and 3/30) are referred to as “precipitating-clouds” hereafter, whereas clouds sampled on 9 days that excluded these three precipitating-cloud cases are referred to as “non-precipitating clouds”.